This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving baked salmon recipe, check out our Leftover Ingredients Recipe Finder.

-• Seasonings: A simple mix of dried basil, garlic powder, salt, and black pepper enhances the flavor.
+- Seasonings: A simple blend of dried basil, garlic powder, salt, and black pepper enhances the dish.

-• Lemon juice: A squeeze of fresh or bottled lemon juice over the salmon and asparagus after baking brightens the flavors.
+- Lemon juice: A squeeze of fresh or bottled lemon juice after baking brightens the flavors.

 How To Make Sheet Pan Salmon

-These step-by-step photos and instructions are here to help you visualize how to bake salmon.
+These photos and instructions are here to help you visualize how to make this recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Pro Tip: